bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Web-Development-Interview-Part-3--.md

 <figure><img src="https://cdn-images-1.medium.com/max/800/1*dTDrkYZJYhASUP2TTknAgA.png" class="graf-image" /></figure>**… Speaking of which … stay tuned till the end of the article or skip down to it for a list of web development companies with reportedly fair hiring practices!**

-#### Here’s parts one and two; they’re both much more technical in nature than this one!
+#### Here's parts one and two; they're both much more technical in nature than this one!

-<a href="https://medium.com/star-gazers/the-web-developers-technical-interview-e347d7db3822" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/star-gazers/the-web-developers-technical-interview-e347d7db3822"><strong>The Web Developer’s Technical Interview</strong><br />
+<a href="https://medium.com/star-gazers/the-web-developers-technical-interview-e347d7db3822" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/star-gazers/the-web-developers-technical-interview-e347d7db3822"><strong>The Web Developer's Technical Interview</strong><br />
 <em>Questions….Answers… and links to the missing pieces.</em>medium.com</a><a href="https://medium.com/star-gazers/the-web-developers-technical-interview-e347d7db3822" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/codex/front-end-interview-questions-part-2-86ddc0e91443" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/codex/front-end-interview-questions-part-2-86ddc0e91443"><strong>Front End Interview Questions Part 2</strong><br />